commontoolsinc/labs/typescript/packages/lookslike-high-level/src/builder/README.md

   deep, otherwise overwrite.
 In fact this go several levels deep, as a recipe can call another recipe pointing to a cell reference.
 So this just reflects layers of aliasing.
 Though all but the last are static!

+### Streams

+A special binding `{ $stream: true }` marks a cell path as a stream.
+Values written into that location won't be stored, but instead immediately sent to the scheduler to be queued up.

+The scheduler will invoke each handler tied to that location in turn, always waiting for at least one round of computation to settle between calls.
+That way no event should be lost, as long as it is translated into a state change captured by a cell.

+Handlers are called exactly once per event.
+If they read from other cells, changes to those don't trigger a new call.
+When they write to cells, those are marked dirty, but they aren't added as dependencies for the topological sort, since anyway the only time they are called is at the top of the transaction cycle when a new event is queued.

+We currently only support simple event handler for one event.

+Right now, only `handler` and `asHandler` return these "streams".